Tourism in Georgia (country)

 Tourism in Georgia is an increasingly important component of the country's economy.
-In 2015 it employed around 158,500 people, producing 6.7% of Georgia's GDP and providing US$1.94 billion of revenue.
+In 2015 it employed around 158,500 people, producing 6.7 percent of Georgia's GDP and providing US$1.94 billion of revenue.
 In 2019, the number of international arrivals reached a record high of 9.3 million people with foreign exchange income in the year's first three quarters amounting to over US$3 billion.
 The country plans to host 11 million visitors by 2025 with annual revenues reaching US$6.6 billion.

-The expenditures of foreign visitors to Georgia have a significant effect on the balance of payments, and approximately 35.9% of Georgia’s goods and service export revenue comes from tourism.
+The expenditures of foreign visitors to Georgia have a significant effect on the balance of payments, and approximately 35.9 percent of Georgia’s goods and service export revenue comes from tourism.
 International tourists stay an average of 6.5 days.

 The official body tasked with promoting tourism to Georgia is the Georgian National Tourism Administration (GNTA).
 In 2016, the GNTA participated in 21 international and domestic tourism fairs, conducted marketing campaigns on 16 target markets, and hosted 99 press and familiarization trips.

 Accommodation

 As of August 2017, there were a total of 1,945 accommodation units registered in the GNTA database, with a total of 65,656 beds.
-The regions with the most beds were Tbilisi - 17,796 (27.1%) and Adjara - 12,126 (18.5%).
+The regions with the most beds were Tbilisi - 17,796 (27.1 percent) and Adjara - 12,126 (18.5 percent).
 The most prevalent form of accommodation is hotels (41,123 beds), followed by Family Hotels (11,374 beds).
 In 2017, 60 new hotels with a combined bed number of 3,894 were opened.
 From 2017 to 2019, 194 hotels are planned to open, with a total bed number of 21,216.

-Hotel chains with operations in Georgia include:Marriott Hotels & Resorts, Le Méridien, Courtyard by Marriott, Mercure, Millennium Hotel, Hilton Hotels & Resorts, Holiday Inn, Sheraton Hotels and Resorts, and Radisson Hotels.
+Hotel chains with operations in Georgia include:Marriott Hotels & Resorts,Le Méridien, Courtyard by Marriott, Mercure, Millennium Hotel, Hilton Hotels & Resorts, Holiday Inn, Sheraton Hotels and Resorts, and Radisson Hotels.

 Batumi features several casinos that attract tourists from Turkey, where casino gambling is illegal.

+Statistics

 Arrivals by country

-The most common citizenships of international visitors arriving in 2015, 2016, 2017, 2018 and 2019:
+The most common citizenships of international visitors arriving in each year, 2014-2024: